Prepare Your Swimming Pool for The Winter

 Step 4: Prepare the Filters

-Ensure you clean and store your filters correctly, to avoid damages by the winter's freezing temperatures.
-Constant cleaning of the pool before the winter keeps it functioning at the optimal level and ensures the pool stays in good condition.
+Ensure you clean and store your filters correctly to avoid damage by the winter's freezing temperatures.
+Constant pool cleaning before the winter keeps it functioning optimally and ensures the pool stays in good condition.
 However, there are different ways of cleaning the pool filters, depending on your type:

 – Sand Filters Winterizing Tactics: